amcpherson/remixt/README.md

 The first line should be the column names, which should be identical to the above list.
 Each subsequent line is a breakpoint prediction.
 The `prediction_id` should be unique to each breakpoint prediction.
 The `chromosome_`, `strand_` and `position_` columns give the position and orientation of each end of the breakpoint.
 The values for `strand_` should be either `+` or `-`.
 A value of `+` means that sequence to the right of `chromosome_`, `position_` is preserved in the tumour chromosome containing the breakpoint.
 Conversely, a value of `-` means that sequence to the left of `chromosome_`, `position_` is preserved in the tumour chromosome containing the breakpoint.

 The following table may assist in understanding the strand of a break-end.
 Note that an inversion event produces two breakpoints, the strand configurations for both are shown.
+Additionally, for inter-chromosomal events, any strand configuration is possible.

 | Structural Variation     | Strand of Leftmost Break-End | Strand of Rightmost Break-End |
 | ------------------------ | ---------------------------- | ----------------------------- |